Compiler-CampusMinden/CB-Vorlesung-Bachelor/README.md

-# Lecture "Compilerbau"
+# Lecture "Compilerbau (Bachelor)"

 ## Overview

-This represents the lecture material for the lecture "Compilerbau" (B.Sc. and M.Sc.), a course developed and taught at Bielefeld University of Applied Sciences.
+This represents the lecture material for the lecture "Compilerbau" (B.Sc.), a course developed and taught at Bielefeld University of Applied Sciences.